 Seek Extra Support When Needed

-Sometimes, despite your best efforts, a placement can fall through or take longer to finalize.
+Sometimes, despite the best efforts from the university and yourself, a placement can fall through or take longer to finalize.
 That is when it helps to have another option ready.
 By creating a free NPHub account, you can explore additional clinical placement opportunities with vetted preceptors who are ready to teach and support NP students.

 NPHub works with your program requirements to help you complete your clinical hours on time and gain valuable experience caring for patients across the lifespan.